-- In London, Selfridges engages with New West End Company, neighbouring businesses, Marylebone Residents Association and individual residents. - In Birmingham, Selfridges is actively involved with and chairs Retail Business Improvement District (BID) Birmingham; sits on the Birmingham city strategic board; is actively involved with the West Midlands combined authority initiative supporting inclusive leadership; and supports two local women in business leadership networks; as well as partnering with Birmingham City University to support its Fashion and Marketing course. - In Manchester, Selfridges is actively involved with and chairs Retail BID Manchester, also attending BID CityCo Board Meetings; attends Manchester Big Stores monthly meetings; is a board member of the Millennium Quarter Trust, which meets quarterly; acts as ambassador for Manchester City Hospital; works with Marketing Manchester; and is involved as sponsor with Manchester International Festival. - Other stakeholders that Selfridges engages with include local law enforcement and regulators: fire, Environmental Health and Safety, Trading Standards, HMRC, local authorities, FCA, pension trustees and members. - Selfridges undertakes annual customer research to track key indicators to better understand customer perceptions and behaviour in order to drive progress, in particular in its sustainability strategy.
+- In Birmingham, Selfridges is actively involved with and chairs Retail Business Improvement District (BID) Birmingham; sits on the Birmingham city strategic board; is actively involved with the West Midlands combined authority initiative supporting inclusive leadership; and supports two local women in business leadership networks; as well as partnering with Birmingham City University to support its Fashion and Marketing course. - In Manchester, Selfridges is actively involved with and chairs Retail BID Manchester, also attending BID CityCo Board Meetings; attends Manchester Big Stores monthly meetings; is a board member of the Millennium Quarter Trust, which meets quarterly; acts as ambassador for Manchester City Hospital; works with Marketing Manchester; and is involved as sponsor with Manchester International Festival. - Other stakeholders that Selfridges engages with include local law enforcement and regulators: fire, Environmental Health and Safety, Trading Standards, HMRC, local authorities, FCA, pension trustees and members. - Selfridges undertakes annual customer research to track key indicators to better understand customer perceptions and behaviour in order to drive progress, in particular in its sustainability strategy.